Data-driven Methods Applied to Soft Robot Modeling and Control: A Review

+Regression methods with different models are employed in soft robot modeling and control.
+These methods aim to fit the training data with a specific model, like a linear function or a Gaussian process, by optimizing the parameters and decreasing the loss.
+Then, the trained regression model can take some observation samples as model input and predict the corresponding values.
+For instance, linear regression, a simple regression approach, is applied in \cite{19SSb} to map FBG signals into soft robot end position for sensing.
+A linear function is included for fitting, and the parameter matrix is optimized.
+Similarly, LWR employs the linear function but considers the distance between the collected data and the observation samples for fitting.
+In \cite{16WXb}, data from human demonstrations is used for fitting.
+The temporal value is taken as input to decide action for control.

-SVR is utilized in \cite{20IL} for the forward kinematic model and in \cite{17AM} for the low-level voltage-to-pressure controller.
-It has been proven in \cite{17AM} that SVR obtains better approximation performance than NN on a simple function, but this model requires more convergence time than NN on a large amount of data (15625 samples) \cite{20IL}, which may cause by the different optimization strategies or mature NN optimization software.
+SVR is utilized in \cite{20IL} for the forward kinematic modeling and in \cite{17AM} for the close loop position controller.
+It has been proven in \cite{17AM} that SVR gets better approximation accuracy than NN on a simple function, but this model requires more convergence time than NN on a large amount of data (15625 samples) in \cite{20IL}, which may be caused by the different optimization strategies or mature NN optimization software.